Patrice Lumumba: Visit to the United States

 Lumumba decided to travel to New York City in order to personally express the position of his government to the United Nations.
 Shortly before his departure, he announced that he had signed an economic agreement with a U.S. businessman who had created the Congo International Management Corporation (CIMCO).
 According to the contract (which had yet to be ratified by parliament), CIMCO was to form a development corporation to invest in and manage certain sectors of the economy.
 He also declared his approval of the second security council resolution, adding that "[Soviet] aid was no longer necessary" and announced his intention to seek technical assistance from the United States.
 On 22 July Lumumba left the Congo for New York City.
 He and his entourage reached the United States two days later after brief stops in Accra and London.
 There they rendezvoused with his UN delegation at the Barclay Hotel to prepare for meetings with UN officials.
 Lumumba was focused on discussing the withdrawal of Belgian troops and various options for technical assistance with Dag Hammarskjöld.

 African diplomats were keen that the meetings would be successful; they convinced Lumumba to wait until the Congo was more stable before reaching any more major economic agreements (such as the CIMCO arrangement).
 Lumumba saw Hammarskjöld and other staff of the UN Secretariat over three days on 24, 25, and 26 July.
 Though Lumumba and Hammarskjöld were restrained towards one another, their discussions went smoothly.
 In a press conference, Lumumba reaffirmed his government's commitment to "positive neutralism".

-On 27 July, Lumumba went to Washington, D.C., the United States capital.
-He met with the US Secretary of State and appealed for financial and technical assistance.
+On 27 July, Lumumba went to Washington, D.C. to meet with the US Secretary of State and appeal for financial and technical assistance.
 The US government informed Lumumba that they would offer aid only through the UN.
 The following day he received a telegram from Gizenga detailing a clash at Kolwezi between Belgian and Congolese forces.
 Lumumba felt that the UN was hampering his attempts to expel the Belgian troops and defeat the Katangan rebels.
 On 29 July, Lumumba went to Ottawa, the capital of Canada, to request help.
 The Canadians rebuffed a request for technicians and said that they would channel their assistance through the UN.
 Frustrated, Lumumba met with the Soviet ambassador in Ottawa and discussed a donation of military equipment.
 When he returned to New York the following evening, he was restrained towards the UN.
 The United States government's attitude had become more negative, due to reports of the rapes and violence committed by ANC soldiers, and scrutiny from Belgium.
 The latter was chagrined that Lumumba had received a high-level reception in Washington.
 The Belgian government regarded Lumumba as communist, anti-white, and anti-Western.
 Given its experience in the Congo, many other Western governments gave credence to the Belgian view.